-Roughly speaking, this means that the lower grading of Chow groups adds stretching only to right under (multiple) intersection product. \end{remark}
+Roughly speaking, this means that the lower grading of the Chow groups can only increase under multiple intersection products. \end{enumerate} \end{remark}

-In \cite{SV16a}, Shen and Vial introduced the notion of multiplicative CK decompositions for smooth projective varieties.
-As testified by several authors, only very special classes of varieties could have this property and this notion is rather restrictive.
-To extent this notion to all smooth projective varieties, it is worth observing that the decomposition properties of all small diagonal classes underlie the multiple intersection product of the Chow motive of a smooth projective variety.
-It also turns out that their decomposition properties are closely related and simultaneous considerations of all these are necessary to obtain overall information.
-In virtue of these observations, the following general notions seem appealing and suitable.
+In \cite{SV16a}, Shen and Vial introduced the notion of a multiplicative CK decomposition for smooth projective varieties.
+As demonstrated by the work of several authors, this property is rather restrictive and is expected to hold only for very special classes of varieties.

+To extend this framework to arbitrary smooth projective varieties, it is fundamental to observe that the decomposition properties of all small diagonal classes govern the multiple intersection products on the Chow motive of a smooth projective variety.
+Moreover, these decomposition properties are closely related, and their simultaneous consideration is necessary in order to obtain a more complete picture.
+Motivated by these observations, we introduce the following notions.